Bellanca Skyrocket II

 The Bellanca 19-25 Skyrocket II was a prototype light airplane built in the United States in the 1970s.
 Despite its advanced design and exceptionally good performance, it never achieved certification or entered production.

 Development

 The aircraft was the result of Giuseppe Bellanca's son, August Thomas Bellanca.
-Bellanca formed Bellanca Aircraft Engineering Inc. company in Scott Depot, West Virginia to develop a new design conceived in 1957.
+Bellanca formed the Bellanca Aircraft Engineering Inc. company in Scott Depot, West Virginia to develop a new design conceived in 1957.
 The Skyrocket II was a six-seat, low-wing cantilever monoplane of conventional layout with retractable tricycle landing gear.
 It was made of composite materials, an advanced feature for its time, and test flying proved it to be fast.
 In 1975, within months of its first flight, the prototype claimed five world airspeed records for piston aircraft in its class.
 Three still stand in 2022: